Who would have thought that you could profit from recycling used cardboard boxes?

 3. Check Craigslist’s Free Section

 Browse through Craigslist and you can find heaps of people wanting to get rid of their used boxes for free.
-Look through the Free section on Craigslist for people giving away their moving boxes.
+Look through the Free section on Craigslist for free moving boxes.
+People are always trying to get rid of their moving boxes since they only needed them while moving to a new place.

 There is a free section for each city.
 Search for free cardboard boxes in your city, and then simply pick them up from the curb.